 Wilson continues to build on tradition and many of those traditions began in the 90s.

 The 2000s have flown by in the blink of an eye.
 The start of the 21st century and the third millennium has seen many tragic events but also positive ones to counteract them.
 During the 2000s, we have had terrorist attacks, natural disasters, wars, recessions, global warming, starvation, and many deaths.
 But each of those events has inspired us to work together for good causes - assisting others in need, protecting our environment, supporting our troops, or performing random acts of kindness.
 Our everyday lives have been greatly affected by globalization, meaning the countries of the world are more interconnected by political ideas, communication, transportation, and trade.

 The most extensive movement in education came with the passage of the No Child Left Behind (NCLB) Act in 2002.
-NCLB is based on the belief that setting high standards and establishing measureable goals can improve individual outcomes in education.
-The Illinois Standards Achievement Test has been a big deal over the past 10 years.
+NCLB is based on the belief that setting high standards and establishing measurable goals can improve individual outcomes in education.
+The Illinois Standards Achievement Test has been a big deal during the first 10 years of the new century.
 Other programs have been implemented to help students achieve more.
-You know them as Kagan, Mel-Con, MAP and RtI.
+You know them as Kagan, Mel-Con, MAP, and RtI.
 Wilson Middle School continues to strive for NCLB compliance and there was a major push for outstanding performance (86% meet or exceed) on the 2011 ISAT.

 We do all of this while under the process of a complete facelift.
 The construction started in May 2010 and continued through the summer of 2011.
 The school was gearing up to receive 600 new students in the fall of 2011 with the transfer of the 6th graders along with the incoming 7th-grade class.
 It marked a new beginning, the first steps into the next 50-year stretch.